-Questions regarding the content of the FOA must be submitted through the FedConnect portal at www.fedconnect.net.
+As discussed on Page 2 of this FOA, questions regarding the content of this FOA must be submitted through the FedConnect portal.
 You must register with FedConnect to respond as an interested party to submit questions, and to view responses to questions.
-It is recommended that you register as soon after release of the FOA as possible to have the benefit of all responses.
-More information is available at https://www.fedconnect.net/FedConnect/PublicPages/FedConnect_Ready_Set_Go.pdf.
+It is recommended that you register as soon after release of the FOA as possible to have the benefit of viewing all responses.